BlueBrain/connectome-manipulator/README.md

 * __[/images](images)__\
   Image files used in documentation pages
 * __[/notebooks](notebooks)__\
-  Main scripts (Jupyter notebooks) for running connectome manipulations, model building, and visualizations
+  Main scripts (Jupyter notebooks) for setting up and running
+  - Connectome manipulations
+  - Model building
+  - Structural comparisons
+  - Topological comparisons \[requires [BluePy v2](https://bbpteam.epfl.ch/documentation/projects/bluepy/latest/) to interface with external [topological_comparator](https://bbpgitlab.epfl.ch/conn/personal/reimann/topological_comparator/-/tree/newbluepy) pipeline\]
 * __[/pipeline](pipeline)__\
   Processing pipeline code, containing the specific implementation of all manipulations, model building, and visualizations
 * __/working_dir__\
-  Working directory (created at runtime) to store all pre-computed results for analyses and visualizations
+  Working directory (created at runtime) to store all pre-computed config files and results for analyses and visualizations

-  > __Note:__ The actual connectome manipulations are stored directly at the circuit location!
+  > __Note:__ The manipulated connectome is stored directly at the circuit location or at some specified folder path!

 ## Processing pipeline